amabdallah/WaM-DaM/03WaM-DaM_Schema/Setup_Your_WaMDaM.md

 *[Optional...Not needed here]* You could use this SQLite engine to create databases and load them with data through the CMD terminal https://www.sqlite.org/index.html
 For Windows machines (32 or 64 bits), download the “sqlite-shell-win32-x86-3081002” instance

-2. Use the <a href="https://github.com/amabdallah/WaM-DaM/blob/master/03WaM-DaM_Schema/Blank_Database/WaM-DaM_for_SQLite.sql" target="_blank"> SQLite DDL </a> script to creat blank WaM-DaM database
+2. Use the <a href="https://github.com/amabdallah/WaM-DaM/blob/master/03WaM-DaM_Schema/Blank_Database/WaM-DaM_for_SQLite.sql" target="_blank"> SQLite DDL </a> script to create blank WaM-DaM database

 3. Fill your data into these <a href="https://github.com/amabdallah/WaM-DaM/tree/master/03WaM-DaM_Schema/Blank_Database" target="_blank"> blank Excel Workbooks </a>

 4. Use this <a href="https://github.com/amabdallah/WaM-DaM/blob/master/03WaM-DaM_Schema/MatlabScript/AutomateLoadingDataToWaMDaM_08_24_2015.m" target="_blank"> Matlab script </a> to automate loading your data into your SQLite WaM-DaM database.
-**Note** You need to install the Database Toolbox which doesnt come with the standartd Matlab software.
+**Note** You need to install the Database Toolbox which doesn’t come with the standard Matlab software.
 Alternatively, you also can use Python, R, or any scripting language that supports ODBC/JDBC to load data to your database.

 ##A. Setup a SQLite database with a blank WaM-DaM instance